tastytough/COMP2116-UserDocs/docs/Task3Emmy.md

 Using `HAVING` clause in SQL to filter the results of grouped data based on specified conditions.
 It's often used after the `GROUP BY` clause to apply conditions to the groups created by `GROUP BY`.
 Specifically, `HAVING` is used to filter groups based on aggregate values, such as `SUM`, `COUNT`, `AVG`, `MAX`, `MIN`, etc.

-1. Add the query below in SQL script:
+1. Add the query example below in SQL script.
+Replace `employee` with your table's name, `EMP_LNAME`, with your column's name:

     === "Query"